ChungmanPARK12/Portfolio/Components/README.md

 <h2>App.js</h2>

-Contain Profile Image, Title and toggleDisplayBio
+Contain a main profile image, Titles and toggleDisplayBio

 * ### Example of Code [Click here](https://github.com/ChungmanPARK12/Portfolio/tree/9295a7ac882269a154921a99f74184f5c4a7b6ae/Links)